eminence/procfs/README.md

 * `chrono` -- Default.
 Optional.
 This feature enables a few methods that return values as `DateTime` objects.
 * `flate2` -- Default.
 Optional.
 This feature enables parsing gzip compressed `/proc/config.gz` file via the `procfs::kernel_config` method.
 * `backtrace` -- Optional.
 This feature lets you get a stack trace whenever an `InternalError` is raised.
+* `serde1` -- Optional.
+This feature allows most structs to be serialized and deserialized using serde 1.0.

 ## Minimum Rust Version